top of page

 User Testing the Invision Concept Journey

-Once I had built the prototype I took it to the lab to test with users.
+Once the prototype was built, I took it into lab testing with users.

 Onboarding Concept User testing Results